Curvature in conformal mappings of 2D lattices and foam structure: Some Properties of Conformal Transformations

 \subsection{Complex Curvature}

 Consider a curve K in the z-plane: if we apply an analytical mapping f to this curve then it will transform into another curve in the image plane, which we denote by $\widetilde K$.
 Let us now choose some arbitrary point on K which we denote by $p=x+iy=re^{i\theta}$.
-The unit tangent vector to the curve at point p is given by $\widehat{\xi (\phi)}=e^{i\phi}$, where $\phi$ is the angle the tangent vector makes with the x axis; for an illustration see the top part of Fig. (\ref{cc}).
+The unit tangent vector to the curve at point p is given by $\widehat{\xi (\phi)}=e^{i\phi}$, where $\phi$ is the angle the tangent vector makes with the x axis; for an illustration see Fig. (\ref{complex_curvature}a).
 Upon applying an analytical transformation, point p is mapped to a new point in the image plane which has coordinates $f(p)=u+iv=Re^{i\Lambda}$.
-It has been shown, see \cite{vca}, that if the instantaneous curvature of K at the point p is given by $\kappa$, then the instantaneous curvature at f(p) is given by,
+It has been shown, see Needham (1997), that if the instantaneous curvature of K at the point p is given by $\kappa$, then the instantaneous curvature at f(p) is given by,

-where Im is the imaginary component, see the bottom part of Fig. (\ref{cc}).
+where Im is the imaginary component, see Fig.(\ref{complex_curvature}b).
 The first term in Eq. ($\!\!$~\ref{eq:curvature}) is the curvature in the image plane if K is a straight line.
-If however K has a curvature $\kappa$, then in the image plane this additional curvature is scaled by a factor of $1/|f_{1}(p)|$; again see \cite{vca} for a beautiful derivation of these and other results.
+If however K has a curvature $\kappa$, then in the image plane this additional curvature is scaled by a factor of $1/|f_{1}(p)|$; again see Needham (1997) for a beautiful derivation of these and other results.